-“It’s a very safe procedure; there are no stitches, rarely any swelling and the results are immediate,” Dr. Jason Kasarsky says.
-Best of all, it only requires topical anesthesia, which Dr. Jason Kasarsky says, “numbs the patient and is more conducive to precise results.
-When anesthesia is injected into the gums, it causes them to swell, distorting the way the gums look and making the procedure harder to perform.”
+The procedure, which is safe and takes less than an hour per arch, yields permanent results and minimal downtime.
+There are no stitches, rarely any swelling and the results are immediate.
+Best of all, it only requires topical anesthesia.
+When anesthesia is injected into the gums, it causes them to swell, distorting the way the gums look and making the procedure harder to perform.

 Anyone wishing to transform his or her smile.